67P/kredits-contracts/README.md

 # Kredits Contracts

-This repository contains the Solidity smart contracts organized as [Aragon](https://hack.aragon.org/) apps and JavaScript API wrapper for [Kosmos Kredits](https://wiki.kosmos.org/Kredits).
+This repository contains the Solidity smart contracts and the JavaScript API wrapper for [Kosmos Kredits](https://wiki.kosmos.org/Kredits).

-It is based on [aragonOS](https://hack.aragon.org/docs/aragonos-intro.html) and follows the aragonOS conventions.
-Aragon itself uses the [Truffle framework](http://truffleframework.com/) for some things.

 ## Development